-Employee trust and morale can be improved by better communications.
-It can build rapport between management and staff — and help everyone work together better to achieve common goals.
-For example, if employees are included on key decisions, they will have a voice and be more likely to support that decision.
+Better communication can improve employee trust and morale.
+It can build rapport between management and staff and help everyone work together better to achieve common goals.
+For example, if employees are included in critical decisions, they will have a voice and be more likely to support that decision.
 This fosters trust and improves company culture.

 On average, 20 percent of employee time on the job is spent looking for information or contact information to complete a task.
-Companies with strong internal communications can avoid this waste of time and productivity by giving employees a clear chain of command for questions, and easy-access to information pertinent to their jobs.
+Companies with solid internal communications can avoid this waste of time and productivity by giving employees a transparent chain of command for questions and easy access to information pertinent to their jobs.
 An employee should not have to ask top-level management for everything.
-The best strategy is to delegate, and let employees have access to the information they need to do their jobs independently.
+The best strategy is to delegate and let employees access the information they need to do their jobs independently.

 Employee retention rates increase when staff members feel “in the loop.”
-If an employee is missing a key piece of information for a project because of poor communication, they get frustrated — which can lead to them leaving the company.
-Improve your communications and it can help you keep more employees.
+If an employee is missing a critical piece of information for a project because of poor communication, they get frustrated and leave the company.
+Improve your contacts, and it can help you keep more employees.

-- Use an intranet for employee communications.
-This is an easy way to share information among different departments of the company, and makes finding the right contact information easier.
-Information can be stored in one central spot so your employees never have to waste time looking for it.
+This is an easy way to share information among different company departments and makes finding the correct contact information more accessible.
+Data can be stored in one central spot, so your employees never have to waste time looking for it.

-- Include remote employees in as much as possible.
-While many remote employees work on their own schedules, they should still be as much a part of the conversation as other employees.
+While many remote employees work on their schedules, they should still be a part of the conversation as other employees.

-- Emphasize customer satisfaction over any other job duty of your employees.
-It’s important to create a work environment where above all, customer satisfaction is the number one goal.
+It’s essential to create a work environment where above all, customer satisfaction is the number one goal.

-For more ideas on how to improve internal communications and employee engagement, talk to a Tucker/Hall specialist.
+For more ideas on improving internal communications and employee engagement, contact Tucker/Hall.